project-gemmi/gemmi/docs/analysis.rst

 Note: the selections in Gemmi are not widely used yet and the API may evolve.

-A selection is is a standalone object with a list of filters that can be applied to any Structure, Model or its part.
+A selection is a standalone object with a list of filters that can be applied to any Structure, Model or its part.
 Empty selection matches all atoms: